Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

 After this, the USB mode is disabled.
-If you are using a virtual Machine, you must ensure that the device is selected.

 The name of the pico when programed is **panduza.io dio-modbus**.

 A serial port sould be opened in the /dev directory of your linux envirronment.
 The serial port name should be **ttyACM0** or **ttyACM1**.

 If you want to make sure, you can list all the serial ports of the /dev directory.

 ```bash
   cd /dev